tldr-pages/tldr/pages/common/sha384sum.md

 `sha384sum --check {{path/to/file.sha384}}`

-- Only show a message for files for which verification fails:
+- Only show a message for files for which verification fails or missing files:

 `sha384sum --check --quiet {{path/to/file.sha384}}`

+- Only show a message for files for which verification fails, ignoring missing files:

+`sha384sum --ignore-missing --check --quiet {{path/to/file.sha384}}`